 When comparing your scores across domains, you will be able to identify the areas that you know the most and those you know the least.
 This is a relative comparison across domains and your lowest scores may be an indicator of where you would benefit from additional preparation.
-We encourage you to review the MCCQE Part I preparatory resources and the MCCQE Part I preparatory resources and the MCCQE Part I preparatory resources and the MCCQE Part I preparatory resources and the exam..
+We encourage you to review the MCCQE Part I preparatory resources and the MCC Qualifying Examination Objectives for more resources to help you prepare for the examination.

-Please note that you have completed a preparatory exam, which is not meant to replace the MCCQE Part I, nor does it cover all the material represented in the examination.
-This preparatory exam is provided solely as a sample of the type and style of MCQs and CDM questions that may be found in the MCCQE Part I. This tool is intended to be a study aid to help you prepare for the MCCQE Part I.
+Please note that you have completed a Preparatory Examination, which is not meant to replace the MCCQE Part I or cover all the material represented in the examination.
+This Preparatory Examination is provided solely as a sample of the type and style of MCQs that may be found in the MCCQE Part I. This tool is intended to be a study aid to help you prepare for the MCCQE Part I.